Nine Tips to Finding the Best Hair Transplant Surgeon

-- Are you the actual physician that will perform the surgery and, if not, which part of the procedure will involve the use of assistants?
+- Are you the actual person that will perform the surgery and, if not, which part of the procedure will involve the use of assistants?

-- What is involved in my examination before making a hair restoration recommendation?
+- What is involved in my examination before you make your hair restoration recommendation?

-- How will your hair restoration plan help me down the road and what else do I need to do to maintain a full head of hair?
+- Are there other steps I need to follow to maintain a full head of hair?

-- What method do you recommend for extraction of my donor hair and why?
+- What method of hair graft extraction do you recommend and why?

-- How many follow-up doctor appointments do I have after my hair transplant?
+- How many follow-up doctor appointments will I have after the procedure?

-- Anything else I should expect after my hair transplant?
+- What should I expect after my hair transplant is performed?

-- Don’t always trust a medical group you see advertised on TV as their ad might not demonstrate their true knowledge and surgical skills
+- Don’t trust a medical group simply because you saw them advertised on TV as their ad might not give a complete demonstration of their actual medical knowledge and surgical skills